Harvest and Jam: Optimal Self-Sustainable Jamming Attacks against Remote State Estimation: Conclusion

 \section{Conclusion}

 In this paper, we analyzed jamming attacks against remote state estimation.
-The focus was on developing algorithms to determine optimal jamming policies in the context of the ``harvest and jam'' scenario.
+We aimed to develop algorithms to determine optimal jamming policies in the context of the ``harvest and jam'' scenario.
 Two cases were studied based on the attacker's knowledge of the system: (i) perfect channel knowledge and (ii) unknown channel model.
 We demonstrated that the proposed algorithms for both cases converge to the optimal policy asymptotically.
 Furthermore, the optimal policy was shown to exhibit certain structural properties that can be leveraged to expedite both algorithms.
 Simulation results validated the optimality of the obtained policies.
 Additionally, the accelerated version of the algorithms exhibited faster convergence and yielded higher average rewards during the learning process compared to the standard algorithm.
-Future work could extend this analysis by exploring a game-theoretic framework where sensors are aware of the attacker.
+Future work includes {considering energy harvesting from legitimate communications between sensors and the estimator} or exploring a game-theoretic framework where sensors are aware of the energy-harvesting attacker.